AlbanPerli/Noema-Declarative-AI/README.md

 outputs = review.run()
 ```

-### Weighted Select Graphs
+### Select Graphs

 `SelectGraph` is a constrained generation mode for chaining multiple
-`Select()` calls as a weighted automaton.
-Each transition is formalized by a
+`Select()` calls as an automaton.
+Each transition is formalized by a list of
-list of possible strings.
-At each state, Noema asks the LLM to choose exactly
+possible strings.
+At each state, Noema asks the LLM to choose exactly one
-one available transition label, then moves to the transition target.
+available transition label, then moves to the transition target.

 ```python
 from Noema import *